Understanding female hair loss

 Your doctor may suggest a blood test to check your thyroid and iron levels if you are concerned about hair thinning.

 What is alopecia?

 The medical term for hair loss is alopecia.
 One kind – alopecia areata – causes patches of total hair loss with completely normal hair around.
 These patches can vary from small spots, less than the size of a 10 pence piece, to the whole scalp.
 Much less often, eyebrows, eyelashes, the beard area and even pubic hair can be affected.
 Alopecia areata is an autoimmune disease – your body’s immune system recognises part of your body as an enemy and attacks it.
 It only affects your hair and won’t affect your general health in any way.
-However, you are at slightly higher risk of other autoimmune conditions like underactive thyroid (link to PIL) or rheumatoid arthritis (link to PIL).
+However, you are at slightly higher risk of other autoimmune conditions like underactive thyroid or rheumatoid arthritis.
 It can run in families, with men and women equally affected.

 Does alopecia cause permanent hair loss?

 The good news is that in alopecia areata, the hair follicles your hairs grow from aren’t permanently damaged, and many people regain a full head of hair within months.
 In fact, as long as less than half your scalp is affected, you have a four in five chance of full recovery within a year.
 The older you are when it starts, the less hair tends to be lost and the better the chance of regaining a full head of hair.

 What are the treatments for hair loss?

 Because alopecia areata doesn’t cause any other symptoms, treatment isn’t always necessary, especially if only small patches are affected and a change in hairstyle will hide the problem.
 For more extensive hair loss, steroid injections into your scalp may help.
 Steroid cream might also be tried, although it’s less effective.